dpborges/picblog/README.txt

   STORAGE IMPLEMENTATION

-> Allocated some storage I can attach to either the cluster or pod itself (not sure which one), and document it  (if not documented already).
+> Allocate some storage I can attach to either the cluster or pod itself (not sure which one), and document it  (if not documented already).
   Follow  ** Research approach ** noted above.